SindhuRaghvan/HDInsight-Insurance-RealtimeML/README.md

-***Step 5:*** Take time to look through the ADF pipeline created, and then let's run the ADF pilpeline through Azure PowerShell (Open and new session and t oggle shell in the cloudshell)
+***Step 5:*** Take time to look through the ADF pipeline created, and then let's run the ADF pilpeline through Azure PowerShell (Open and new session and toggle shell in the cloudshell)

 <img src= "/images/bash-pwsh.PNG?raw=true" width = 400>